LambdaLabsML/dreambooth/README.md

 ## NeuRIPS2022 Workshop

-For NeuRIPS workshop, please use this [guide](./neurips2022/NeuRIPS.md) to run the Jupyter notebooks in Lambda Cloud IDE.
+For NeuRIPS2002 Workshop, please use this [guide](./neurips2022/README.md) to train your DreamBooth Model on Lambda Cloud.

 ## Guide